Dr. Lilia Raileanu

 |Summer term 2018|

 Lilia Raileanu is a Sociologist with a background in Fine Arts and Psychology.
-She is a Ph.D. candidate at Rutgers University, USA, where she also received a Master of Arts degree in Sociology in 2013.
+She received a Ph.D. degree in Sociology from Rutgers University (USA) in 2018.

 Her main interests integrate studies of uncertainty and temporality, climate change and public health, visual methods and culture, science communication and public engagement, as well as art and social issues.
 Lilia’s background in participatory theatre influences her teaching methods, which are highly interactive, experiential, sensorial, and stimulating creativity.